testdouble/test_data/README.md

   #   `data_dump_path` will be truncated
   # config.truncate_these_test_data_tables = nil

+  # Perform TestData.load and TestData.truncate inside nested
+  #   transactions for increased test isolation and speed.
+Setting this
+  #   to false will disable several features that depend on transactions
+  #   being used
+  # config.use_transactional_data_loader = true

   # Log level (valid values: [:debug, :info, :warn, :error, :quiet])
   # Can also be set with env var TEST_DATA_LOG_LEVEL
   # config.log_level = :info